-Whether the proposed “Maya Train” from Palenque to Yucatan to Quintana Roo is President López Obrador’s (known as AMLO) crowning achievement or his biggest boondoggle is a long time from being decided.
+Whether the proposed “Maya Train” from Palenque to Yucatan to Quintana Roo is President López Obrador’s (known as AMLO) crowning achievement or his biggest boondoggle will take some time to determine.
 Proponents and opponents are already lining up to bless or curse the iron wheels.
 Here are some facts so you can make up your own mind.

 What is the Maya Train?

 The “Mayan Train” will run from Palenque in Chiapas to El Triunfo, Tabasco, Campeche, Campeche, up to Mérida, Izamal (Yucatan), Cancun, Quintana Roo.
 Then it descends to include some areas in central Yucatan, Bacalar, Q. Roo, Calakmul, and Candelaria.
 All five states will have a section of rail running through them.
 There will be 18 stations.
 1,500 kilometers of track are planned.

 Guatemala knows a good thing when it sees it and has expressed interest in opening a station at Puerto Barrios, their Caribbean seaport.
 Since relations between Mexico and Guatemala are seldom warmer than frosty, it will be interesting to see if it comes to pass.
 It would mean a lot more track to add in Guatemala.

 The National Tourism Promotion Fund (Fonatur) estimates at least 150 billion pesos, about $6.8 billion US dollars depending on the exchange rate, which has plummeted since the project began.
 They expect this to come from shopping centers, warehouses, and other developments.
 I’m sure they are including some money generated by tourists.